 1. Purchase Your Web Hosting and Domain Name

 Web hosting makes your website go online, whereas a domain name is what people type in the browser to access it instead of its internet protocol (IP) address.
 Youronlinestore.com is a domain name example.
 These are the essential first steps to take when building a website.
+When looking for a hosting provider, you can use a random name generator to come up with interesting and memorable domain name ideas for your website.

 If you plan to use WordPress for the long term, choosing managed WordPress hosting can be beneficial, especially if you are new to building a WordPress website.
 It has tailored WordPress support and is optimized for this content management system (CMS).